hayah1999/basic-web-app/README.md

 #### How it looks like

-In the screenshots folder you will find how it should look like except for the sidebar picter i changed that :)
+In the screenshots folder you will find how it should look like except for the sidebar image I have changed that :)